 1. Applying the Wakefield Families Together approach when developing Safety plans for children, young people and their families across levels 2, 3 and 4 of the Continuum of Need.
+Click link to continuum of need

 Wakefield Families Together will develop and implement a sustainable whole system partnership wide model of integrated working for early intervention, early help and children's social care that delivers the vision of an integrated 'Think Child, Think Parent, Think Family' approach where families have one conversation at the right time, right place with the right service practitioner.